AI4Food/AI4FoodDB/README.md

 ***Overview of the AI4FoodDB.*** _The database comprises 10 datasets representing different types of data acquired during the nutritional intervention: Anthropometric Measurements (DS1), Lifestyle and Health (DS2), Nutrition (DS3), Biomarkers (DS4), Gut Microbiome (DS5), Vital Signs (DS6), Physical Activity (DS7), Sleep Activity (DS8), Emotional State (DS9), and Additional Information (DS10).
 Datasets are colored according to the data acquisition method: manual (in orange), clinical (in purple), or digital (in yellow)._

 ## Available Datasets
+The currently available datasets are:
 - **DS1: Anthropometric Measurements.** Manually-collected data available at `datasets/anthropo.tsv`.
 - **DS2: Lifestyle and Health.** Manually-collected data available at `datasets/lifestyle.tsv` and `datasets/health.tsv`.
 - **DS4: Biomarkers.** Clinical data available at `datasets/biomarkers.tsv`.
 - **DS6: Vital Signs.** Clinical data available at `datasets/vitalsigns.tsv`.
+For a more detailed description of each dataset, please access the `datasets` directory.

-## License
+## Citation and License
 This project is licensed under a Creative Commons Attribution 4.0 International License.
 See license file at `LICENSE.md`.

+If you use data from this project, please cite:

+*Romero-Tapiador S, Lacruz-Pleguezuelos B, Tolosana R et al. AI4FoodDB: A Database for Personalized e-Health Nutrition and Life Style through Wearable Devices and Artificial Intelligence.
+2023.
+(Under Review)*